Anant/Cassandra.Vision/cassandra-analyzer/kibana-dashboard/README.md

 - Go to the "Discover" view and click on the dropdown that looks like a floppy disk.
 You can see some sample queries to get you started.
 - Alternatively, if you look at the source filters/queries for the timelion charts or the data tables in the dashboard, that might also give you some ideas of queries to use in Discover.

+### Other Queries to Consider
+Our filebeat.yml adds the following fields:
+- `ingest.loglevel`: log level for the log, e.g., `ERROR`, `WARN`, `INFO`, `DEBUG`
+- `ingest.component`: Component for the log
+- `ingest.class`: Java Class that is related to this log e.g., `CassandraDaemon`
+- `ingest.host-name`: ip of the node that generated this log, e.g., `1.2.3.4`.
+Extracted from the filepath of the log archive
+- `ingest.message`: takes what's left of the log message and outputs it here.
+- `tags`: tags we set based on what type of log it is.
+    * One tag in particular that we want to highlight is that whatever `client_name` you passed in when running `ingest_tarball.py` is set on the tags as well, so you can query for that if you want.
+    * We also set `cassandra`, `spark`, or `linux-system` depending on where this log originated from, as determined by the file path in the log archive that we ingested.

+Of course, you can also just query the raw log message that these other fields were extracted from (namely, `message`).

 ## Development